mattday/addthis-social-sign-in/readme.txt

 1. It's free!

 = Who else uses AddThis? =
-Over 14,000,000 sites have installed AddThis.
+Over 15,000,000 sites have installed AddThis.
 With over a billion unique users, AddThis is helping publishers and brands all over the world, in more than sixty languages.
 You might be surprised who's using AddThis--<a href="http://www.addthis.com/features#partners">here are just a few</a>.

+== Changelog ==
+= 1.0.1 =
+* Update to support WordPress 2.9+
+* Bug fixe to resolve issue where incorrect JS file was being included

+== Upgrade Notice ==
+= 1.0.1 =
+Support for older versions of WordPress and bug fixes